 Employment Outlook and Salary

-The U.S. Bureau of Labor Statistics reports that as of May 2015, animal breeders earned an average of $44,650 per year.
-States employing the highest number of breeders included California, Kentucky and Texas.
+The U.S. Bureau of Labor Statistics reports that as of May 2018, animal breeders earned an average of $43,080 per year.
+States employing the highest number of breeders included Wisconsin, California and New York.

 Continuing Education Options